Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-database.md

 Each table will have appropriate columns with data types, constraints, and foreign key relationships.

 > 🤖 This is a wonderful opportunity to use an LLM to save you from the tedious task of authoring all of the **CREATE TABLE** statement.
 Take the DBML from dbdiagram.io and provide it as context, and instruct the LLM to generate the SQL for each table.

+## Setting Up Database Connection

+To connect to our PostgreSQL database, we'll:

+1. Add a connection string to your user secrets
+    ```sh
+    dotnet user-secrets init
+    dotnet user-secrets set 'JewelryJunctionConnectionString' 'Host=localhost;Port=5432;Username=postgres;Password=your_password;Database=JewelryJunction'
+    ```
+2. Create a **DatabaseService** class that will handle all database operations
+3. Implement methods to create a database connection and execute SQL commands

+The **DatabaseService** will be the central point for all database interactions in our application, just as it was in Harbor Master.

 ## Implementing the Database Service